solita/solita.github.com/_posts/2014-09-18-sharing-client-side-components-with-bower.md

 **npm install -g bower**

-Bower works in ways familiar to users of npm.
+Bower works in a way familiar to npm users.
 Dependencies are listed in a json file and installed to a project subdirectory (bower_components).
 Bower commands are also familiar to npm users: **init, install, update** etc.

 Bower has a central registry that contains most common client side libraries and frameworks.
 It can also be used without publishing your code to the registry, here's how.